 I resolve to take a lesson before buying new equipment.

 This does not mean I won’t buy another golf club this year.
-It just means that if I am having an issue, like fighting a slice, that I’m going to work with my golf instructor first.
+It just means that if I am having an issue, like fighting a slice, I’m going to work with my golf instructor first.
 I just need to work on my swing first and make sure I don’t hurt my back again.
-The first thing I did after surgery was to signup for lessons with competent and experienced professional golf instructors like Lindy and Matt.
+The first thing I did after surgery was to signup for lessons with competent and experienced professional golf instructors like Kurt, Lindy, and Matt.
 I needed to learn the right way to swing again so that I wouldn’t injure myself again.
-So I continue to work on the lessons I’ve taken from Lindy and Matt.
+So I continue to work on the lessons I’ve taken from Kurt, Lindy, and Matt.
 I review those videos, work on those lessons

 But won’t new golf clubs better my golf game?
 Golf companies want us to believe that buying new equipment will always make us better and in many cases, it will but in some cases, it will actually make you worse so here’s my take on it

-If you have NOT been professionaly fitted for your golf clubs, then go get fit BUT no golf club is going to fix a fundamental swing flaw.
+If you have NOT been professionally fitted for your golf clubs, then go get fit BUT no golf club is going to fix a fundamental swing flaw.

 Your results may vary but in my case, I have been fitted for my equipment, that’s not to say I can’t optimize and improve what I have but since back surgery, my first priority is my swing.
 Here’s another take on it, Want To Improve?
 Buy Lessons Not Clubs.